WW Recipe of the Day: Orange-Sauced Slow Cooker Hot Fruit

 - Serve hot, warm, at room temperature or even chilled.

-Source: Adapted from Slow & Easy: Fast-Fix Recipes for Your Electric Slow Cooker
+Source: Adapted from Slow and Easy: Fast-Fix Recipes for Your Electric Slow Cooker by Natalie Haughton

-If you liked this slow cooker hot fruit you might also like:
+If you like this hot orange-sauced fruit you might also like:

 Subscribe to Get: Top 10 Reader Favorite Recipes